-When taking out buildings insurance you will be asked for your home's rebuild cost, and this amount will decide how much you need to insure the property for.
+When taking out buildings insurance you will need to know your home's rebuild cost to decide how much cover you need.

-Likewise, don't make the mistake of over-insuring, i.e. don't insure for the amount you paid for your home or its current market value, both of which are likely to be much higher than the rebuild value.
-You only need to insure your home for its rebuild value.
+You could also make the mistake of over-insuring, resulting in excessive monthly premiums.
+A common error is to insure for the full amount paid for your home or its current market value.
+Both are likely to be much higher than the rebuild value.

 - Houses not built of brick

 - Properties with basements, cellars or more than two storeys

 - Houses with special design features

 - Houses containing hazardous materials within their construction, such as asbestos

 you should look to a surveyor for a clearer rebuild costs.

 How often should you check rebuild costs?

 It's important to periodically check that your buildings insurance still covers the rebuild cost.
 Some insurance providers automatically do this by 'index linking' the policy, so the premiums adjust in line with fluctuations in rebuild costs.